Set up Recharge authentication for Shopify Customer Account UI extensions

 | Admin token | write_session, read_customer | Look up customer by Shopify ID |

-- Accepts a Shopify Customer Account session token
+- Accepts the Shopify session token (JWT) from the UI extension

-- Returns the session token to the caller
+- Returns the session token to the extension

 Step 3: Call the backend endpoint from the UI extension